shaharYadin/CDM/README.md

 ![1728129127348](image/README/1728129127348.png)

 A DDM functions as an MMSE denoiser conditioned on the noise level, whereas a CDM operates as a classifier.
-Given a noisy image, a CDM outputs a probability vector prediction the noise level, such that the $t$-th element in this vector is the probability that the noise level of the input image corresponds to timestep $t$ in the diffusion process.
+Given a noisy image, a CDM outputs a probability vector predicting the noise level, such that the $t$-th element in this vector is the probability that the noise level of the input image corresponds to timestep $t$ in the diffusion process.
 A CDM can be used to output the MMSE denoised image by computing the gradient of its output probability vector w.r.t the input image, as we show in our main theorem in the paper.

 ### Citation